 Straddling the municipalities of L’Ile-Saint-Denis, Saint-Ouen and Saint-Denis, 130 acre developed for these infrastructures that will welcome 10,500 athletes and will leave 3,500 housing as an heritage for the inhabitants.
 In the heart of this village, the immense nave of La Cité du Cinéma will welcome the main catering area.

 The Stade de France, with its 80,000-person capacity, will welcome the opening and closing ceremonies of the 2024 Olympic Games, and the athletic events.
 A couple of hundred meters away, an aquatic center is being constructed, connected to the stadium by a walkway.
-This 15,000-seat new infrastructure will be dedicated to swimming, diving, synchronized swimming and water polo competitions.
+This 15,000-seat new infrastructure will be dedicated to diving, artistic swimming and water polo competitions.

 After the Olympic Games, this site will be reconfigured in order to keep two 50m competition pools and two diving boards for the inhabitants.